-The 2018 conference brings together workshops and presentations organized around the theme of empowerment through engagement.
+The 2018 Women of Color Trailblazers Leadership conference will cap off this year’s BOOM! conference, bringing together workshops and presentations organized around the theme of empowerment through engagement.
 Open to the public, the conference exemplifies the importance of celebrating the accomplishments of women of color, not only on Mount Holyoke’s campus but around the world.

 “The purpose of the conference is to empower self-identifying women of color across the Five Colleges, Pioneer Valley and beyond, including students, faculty, staff and community members,” said Latrina Denson, assistant dean of students, who helped organize the conference with the Student Government Association and the Students of Color Committee.